 How to DIY at Home Colour SAFELY

-As a professional hairstylist, I never thought I’d be writing this post (or anything like it!).
+As a professional hairstylist, I never thought I’d be writing a post about how to dye your own hair at home (or anything like it!).
 Having said that, these are different times we’re living through, and while I don’t advocate doing your colour at home, I’d rather empower you with information, to then make your decision safely!

 I want to start with a topic I speak to a lot of people about.
-Is health food store colour all natural??
 The answer unfortunately, 99% of the time is not even close.
-To be clear, all permanent, grey covering haircolour, (excluding true henna root or non permanent since these are not both permanent and grey covering) are chemicals and toxins.
-Yup, even the stuff from health food store and yup, even the stuff that we use.
+To be clear, all permanent, grey covering hair colour, (excluding true henna root or non permanent since these are not both permanent and grey covering) are chemicals and toxins.
+Yup, even the stuff from health food store, and yup, even the stuff that we use.
 There are certainly less toxic lines in my opinion out there (like what we use at Hair Holistic Studio), but they all contain some toxins.

 The difference is that we are trained (for years) on how to handle these chemicals properly.
 Like using a knife, it can be used safely and effectively, or it can really hurt you when used improperly.

 Another important note is that since there isn’t a professional to formulate your colour, the boxes sold in stores need to be more “one size fits all” and therefore are stronger, more intense.

 My goal is always to educate people on the facts to ensure that you can make the decision having full knowledge of the risks, so I decided that writing this was more important than writing about why you shouldn’t dye your own hair.
 I know people still will and I would rather give them the knowledge to be safe!

 Important Tips For Dying Your Own Hair

 As I was doing the renovation for the studio in the fall, and knee deep into Building Code (you know your girl needs to know ALL THE THINGS!), the term “exhaust fan” came up.